AaravD123/Fencing-Coach-AI/README.md

 📦 One-Click Install & Run
 This app is designed to be super easy to start.

-You just run one_click_start.ps1 — it will:
+You just run start fencing coach — it will:

 Install Ollama if not already installed